 After Vanderbilt Kappa Sigma alumni Austin Wortley was diagnosed with Hodgkin’s lymphoma in 2010, the organization banded together to support him.
 Inspired by his strength and resilience throughout chemotherapy and radiation, Vanderbilt’s No Shave November tradition began the following year.

 This month, Kappa Sigma at Vanderbilt is spearheading its annual No Shave November campaign to promote cancer awareness and fundraise for the American Cancer Society.
-Challenging its members and the Vanderbilt community to cast razors aside for 30 days, third party individuals can sponsor the group or participants via CrowdRise, a fundraising platform.
-The Kappa Sigma fraternity has pledged a goal to raise $5,000 by the end of November.
+Challenging its members and the Vanderbilt community to cast razors aside for 30 days, Kappa Sigma invites third party individuals to sponsor the group or participants via CrowdRise, a fundraising platform.
+The fraternity has pledged a goal to raise $5,000 by the end of November.

 While many No Shave November campaigns focus specifically on men’s health, the Kappa Sigma effort targets general cancer awareness in order to promote as much campus involvement as possible.
 The movement encourages both women and men to grow body hair for the cause.